lipsworld/jgame/README.md

  * demo.js - add an item to the "cliff" scene, and introduce a new allowPickUp attribute to an items' definition
  * jgame.js - refactor jgame.action to respect allowPickUp

+## Step 14: Add a "use" control

+In order to use items with eachother we'll need to add a "use" control, and we'll need to extend the current controls to allow that

+* jgame.js - add a hidden select box which then appears only when "use" is selected from the controls.
+Extend the action click handler to extract that information and send it to jgame.action if it is relevant